 Continue with the on-screen directions to complete the task.

 Alternatively, and on previous version of the OS, you can open Control Panel and uninstall the suite from Programs and Features.

 How to completely uninstall Office using the easy fix tool

 Microsoft provides an easy fix tool to help you quickly uninstall Office 365, Office 2016 or 2013 completely from your computer.

 Double-click the file to launch the tool.

 Click the Next button.

-Click Yes to completely uninstall the suite of Office apps from your PC.
+Click Yes to completely uninstall the suite of Office apps from your device.